Preferred Drug List

 Generic Substitution

-A drugstore will give you a generic drug in place of a brand-name drug.
-Generic drugs have the same effect and safety as brand-name drugs.
-Your provider will need approval from CareSource if they ask for a brand name drug when there is a generic drug available.
+A drugstore will give you a generic drug in place of a brand name drug.
+Generic drugs have the same effect and safety as brand name drugs.
+Your provider will need our approval if they ask for a brand name drug when a generic drug is available.

 Therapeutic Interchange